On Solar Photovoltaic Parameter Estimation: Global Optimality Analysis and a Simple Efficient Differential Evolution Method: Optimization methods

+The general B\&B framework with interval arithmetic is depicted in Algorithm \ref{alg: BB}, where $ [\bx] $ denotes an $n$-dimensional interval vector (also known as an \textit{interval box}, whose components are intervals).
+Applying a function $f: \mathbb{R}^n \rightarrow \bbR$ to $ [\bx] $ yields another interval termed $f([\bx]) = [\underline{f}([\bx]), \bar{f}([\bx])] $, where $\underline{f}([\bx])$ and $ \bar{f}([\bx])$ denote the lower and upper bounds respectively and are calculated rigorously with interval analysis \cite{hansen2003global}.
+Each iteration is composed of three main components: box selection (Line \ref{line: box choose}), box contracting (Line \ref{line: box contract}), and box splitting (Line \ref{line: box split}).
+In particular, the purpose of contracting is to delete subboxes inside $ [\bx] $ that cannot contain a globally optimal solution to reduce search space \cite[Chapter 12]{hansen2003global}.
+In order to be included in $ L_S $, a box $ [\bx] $ must satisfy two conditions that are checked in Line \ref{Line: criterion}:

-where $ w(\cdot) $ denotes the \textit{width} of a box defined by its largest diameter among all components. $\epsilon_x $ and $ \epsilon_f $ are two tolerance parameters provided by the user, often known as the \textit{precision}.
-Obviously, smaller values of $\epsilon_x $ and $ \epsilon_f $ demand more iterations and prolongs the execution time.
+where $ \text{width}(\cdot) $ denotes the \textit{width} of a box defined by its largest diameter \cite{floudas2013deterministic}. $\epsilon_x $ and $ \epsilon_f $ are two tolerance parameters provided by the user, often known as the \textit{precision}.
 After the main loop finishes, we post-process the solution list $ L_S $ in Line \ref{line: pp} to discard boxes which cannot contain the global minimum $ \bx^* $ according to the latest knowledge of $ \bar{f} $.